pra-navi/tp/docs/UserGuide.md

 `Addresses can take any values, and it should not be blank` | Ensure that the address specified is not blank.
 Whitespaces at the start and end are trimmed.
 `Emails should be of the format local-part@domain and adhere to the following constraints: …` | Ensure that the email specified is not blank and adheres to the constraints specified.
 Whitespaces at the start and end are trimmed.
 `This person already exists in the address book.` | Ensure that the new name specified do not match an existing person.
-`Multiple values specified for the following single-valued field(s): n/ e/ a/ p/` | Ensure that duplicate tags for name, email, address and phone number are removed.
+`Multiple values specified for the following single-valued field(s): n/ e/ a/ p/` | Ensure that there are no duplicate fields for name, email, address and phone number.

 <div style="page-break-after: always;"></div>